top of page

 Ω

 Every node (actual entity, event) is an inflection point.
-In fact, a node is defined as any point where two or more paths diverge or converge.
+In fact, a node is defined as any point at which two or more paths converge and/or diverge.

 This is not a Many Worlds Theory!
 Sue and Sam may begin their journeys with flights from Boston to two different connecting cities, but they will meet again in Seattle and there is nothing to preclude their meeting up for a cocktail at a common hub along the way.
 In this model, as IRL, chains of events converge as well as diverge.
-For that reason, we don’t have many worlds (Hugh Everett); we have one world with incredibly many facets.
+For that reason, we don’t have many worlds (Hugh Everett); we have one world with incredibly many facets and one such facet is our ‘road taken’.